Vision (Marvel Comics): Fictional character biography

 As Vision ponders whether or not his plan will actually help, he and Wanda learn their home in Leonia has been burnt down by bigots who objected to the presence of a mutant (Wanda was mistakenly believed to be a mutant at the time) and her android husband.
 Taking the arson as a sign, Vision acts on his plan and temporarily takes control of various computer systems, weapons systems, and government databases across Earth.
 Doing so causes Vision great mental strain; he quickly realizes that what he has done his wrong and that the crystal is negatively influencing his emotional judgment.
 After the Avengers help disrupt his control over Earth's computers, Vision reaches into his own body and takes out the control crystal.
 Able to think clearly again, he apologizes for his actions and resigns from the Avengers, along with Wanda.
 To spare the Avengers military retaliation, Vision reveals only part of the truth to the US government, saying the loss of control they experienced was a malfunction he alone caused and that the Avengers were equally victimized by his actions, adding that he is prepared to accept the consequences.
 This convinces the international community that Vision and the Avengers are not an active threat, but several government operatives from different countries do not trust the situation and decide to collectively monitor the android.

 After buying a new house in Leonia, Vision expresses his hope that one day he and Wanda can have a family.
 Later on, Wanda is brought to New Salem, a community of sorcerers.
 The villainous magic-users in charge perform a ceremony they hope will vastly increase their powers.
 Wanda taps into the immense mystical power herself and is about to release it harmlessly, when she hears the voice of her deceased teacher, the sorceress Agatha Harkness, telling her to use the power before she gives it up.
 Wanda thinks of her desire for children with Vision, then releases the excess magical energy.
 Soon afterward, she discovers she is pregnant.
-Months later, Wanda goes into labor and the sorcerer Dr. Strange delivers her twin children Thomas and William ("Billy"), named after Phineas T. Horton and Simon Williams.
+Months later, Wanda goes into labor and the sorcerer Dr. Strange delivers her twin children Thomas and William ("Billy"), named after Phineas Horton (middle name Thomas) and Simon Williams.